 3dfx Oral History at the Computer History Museum

-Selling $500 graphics cards mean to run Tomb Raider & Quake with no business use cases is not exactly a savvy move.
+Selling $500 graphics cards for two video games is a tiny market.
 Selling these to a market of fresh-out-of-college, penny-inching, squalor-loving, no-social-pressure twenty-something's is straight up nutty.
-Yet 3dfx forged a business worth billions doing precisely that.
-3dfx defied the conventional "sell aspirin, not vitamins" by selling a consumer toy instead of a business need.
-It's a fun history.
+Yet 3dfx forged a business now worth billions doing precisely that.
+They defied the conventional "sell aspirin, not vitamins" by selling a toy instead of a business device (NVIDIA started off selling Windows accelerator cards).
+It's an unusual history for Silicon Valley, defying a lot of the usual tropes.

 Assorted Blog Posts

 History of RISC (aka "The RISC Deprogrammer) from Errata Security.
-Semiconductors have heated up in the last few years with ARM moving up-market, AMD outclassing Intel, and RISC-V sopping up the bottom.
-Many newsletters have sprouted up to explain these differences and what trade offs are pursued by different chips.
+Semiconductors have heated up in the last few years with ARM moving up-market, AMD (kind of) outclassing Intel, and RISC-V sopping up the bottom.
 This history of RISC is a fantastic introduction to some of these, even if its not entirely correct at times, and throws a bucket of cold water on the supposed hype trains.